 Maryam S. Hamidi, PhD, FACN has particular expertise in nutrition and behavioral medicine.
 The focus of her current work is reducing fatigue and improving mood and cognitive performance of professionals with high cognitive demands.
 As a member of Stanford Medicine WellMD & WellPhD Center team, Dr. Hamidi leads initiatives at that promote personal well-being, self-care and culture of wellness among clinicians at Stanford Medicine.

-Dr. Hamidi completed her masters and doctoral studies in clinical nutrition, nutritional epidemiology and medical sciences at University of Toronto in Canada.
-Over the course of her career, she has authored many highly cited scientific papers on nutrition and physician well-being.
+Dr. Hamidi is a Fellow of the American College of Nutrition, and completed her masters and doctoral studies in clinical nutrition, nutritional epidemiology and medical science at University of Toronto in Canada.
+Over the course of her career, she has authored many highly cited scientific papers on nutrition and clinician well-being.